kuwala-io/kuwala/README.md

 ```zsh
 cd kuwala/scripts/shell && sh initialize_core_components.sh && sh run_cli.sh
 ```
-Or if you are a Windows User having issue to run a `shell` script, you can run a `python` script as an alternative:
+Or if you are a  Windows user having issues to run a `shell` script, you can run a `python` script as an alternative:

 ```zsh
 cd kuwala/scripts/python && python3 initialize_core_components.py && python3 run_cli.py